-You will be taught from within core pathways offering the opportunity to either specialise or combine the disciplines of print, weave, knit and embroidery.
+You will be taught from within core pathways offering the opportunity to either specialise or combine the disciplines of print, weave, knit, embroidery and mixed media.
 Emphasis is placed on the development of personal interests and ambitions that reflect the breadth, versatility and potential of textiles within contemporary art and design contexts.

 In Year 1 you will develop a broad understanding of textile contexts and the visual research, technical tools and skills the programme requires.
 You will be introduced to creative attitudes to learning, working and thinking.

 You will explore and identify individual approaches to practice within the broad domain of textiles.
 Further development of specialist textile skills and techniques will increase confidence in sampling to articulate ideas.
-Through experimentation with process and methods you are encouraged to apply gained knowledge, analytical and reflective skills through a series of thematically directed projects and blogging.
+Through experimentation with process and methods you are encouraged to apply gained knowledge, analytical and reflective skills through a series of thematically directed projects.

 In Year 2 you will be able to determine your specialist pathway through the programme and develop the skills to articulate your ideas.
 There will be opportunities to engage with external partners (including studios, manufacturers, galleries, external projects) and collaborate with students and staff from across the faculty.

-In Year 3 you will create a portfolio of work that showcases your practice, developing a deep understanding of the context of your work, and creating products and artifacts that reflect your specialism.
+In Year 3 you will create a portfolio of work that showcases your practice, developing a deep understanding of the context of your work, and creating products and artefacts that reflect your specialism.

 On the third year Unit X, there is a student authored final project leading to a showcase of finished work.
 The unit includes a brief generated by the student, which leads to the presentation of a significant body of final work.
 Collaborative and interdisciplinary work can be incorporated into the project in relation to the professional context and ambition of the student.